Watt3r/TwitchTurtle/README.md

 * Download the new release from https://github.com/Watt3r/TwitchTurtle/releases/
 * Change the settings in settings/setttings.py with any text editor
 * Run main.exe
+* While you are streaming, you need to keep main.exe open

 #### Building from Source